JVK2000/TSBK07-helicopter-simulator/lab1/question-lab1.md

 **What did you do in your fragment shader?**
-Set the color to the nose and eyes for the model.
+Base the model's color on the normal.

 **Should a normal vector always be perpendicular to a certain triangle?
 If not, why?**